Cherrybrook · Mortgage broking

 First home purchase

-First-home files that may involve a First Home Owner Grant (state eligibility), state stamp-duty concessions, federal guarantee schemes (subject to caps) and family-pledge or guarantor structures.
+First-home files that may involve a First Home Owner Grant (state eligibility), state stamp-duty concessions, the Australian Government 5% Deposit Scheme (subject to eligibility and location-based price caps) and family-pledge or guarantor structures.
 Each pathway carries its own lender shortlist.

 Sole traders, contractors and Pty Ltd directors whose tax returns, BAS and company financials drive the shortlist.
 Packaging an ABN income file is materially different from a PAYG application.